NORMAL, Ill. -- The delay in approving a new pension plan in Illinois is causing some schools concern as they work to balance their budgets.

 One would cost-shift pension costs from the state to downstate schools.

-Superintendent Gary Niehaus says right now the worst thing is the wait.
+Superintendent Gary Niehaus said right now the worst thing is the wait.

-"I think the number one concern is we can't make our mind up exactly which plan we're going to go through," said Niehaus, "and we got a lot of people who would like to know what it is so they can move on if they need to or they can continue in what they're doing.
-I think that the different proposals we have been basically tough on people to make the decision they need to with the time they're at in their careers," said Unit 5 Superintendent Gary Niehaus.
+"I think the number one concern is we can't make our mind up exactly which plan we're going to go through and we got a lot of people who would like to know what it is so they can move on if they need to or they can continue in what they're doing and I think that different proposals we had have been basically tough on people to make the decision they need to with the time they're at in their careers," said Unit 5 Superintendent Gary Niehaus.

 Superintendent Niehaus said he hopes that one of the pension reform bills is passed by the end of spring session, which ends next Friday.